-When you set up the Westpac Action, you will be prompted to set up a 4-digit passcode which you will need to provide before Google Assistant responds to questions about your Westpac accounts.
+When you set up the Westpac Banking Action for Google Assistant, you will be prompted to set up an optional 4-digit passcode which you will need to provide before Google Assistant responds to questions about your Westpac account balances and recent transactions.

-If this security measure is bypassed (e.g. you disable passcode at set up), or if someone else knows your passcode (e.g. by overhearing you say the passcode to the Google Assistant), it is possible that someone else could access information about your linked Westpac accounts through Google in the same way that you could.
-You are responsible for how the Google Assistant is used, and all communication with the Westpac Action via the Google Assistant.
+If this security measure is bypassed (e.g. you disable passcode at set up), or if someone else knows your passcode (e.g. by overhearing you say the passcode), it is possible that someone else could access information about your linked Westpac accounts through Google in the same way that you could.
+You are responsible for how the Google Assistant is used, and all communication with the Westpac Banking Action for Google Assistant.